euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

     Visualization of the perturbed orbit. :label:`perturbed`

-The perturbation of the orbit is clearly visible within the visualization in figure :ref:`perturbed`.
+After propagating over 50 revolutions the perturbation of the orbit is clearly visible within the visualization in figure :ref:`perturbed`.
 A secular (non-periodical) precession of the orbital plane is visible.
 Thus a change in the longitude of the ascending node should be present.